-We had followed a sunken track which I’ve always thought of like an old sledgeway for transporting stone from the quarries but I now wonder was part of the deer park boundary.
+We had followed a sunken track which I’ve always thought of as an old sledge way for transporting stone from the quarries, but I now wonder was part of the deer park boundary.
 Once orientated we passed the deer house and wandered down to the footbridge over the hidden Dean Brook.
 Then up to join the bridleway to Greengore an interesting medieval hunting lodge of the Shireburn estate, noticeable are the buttresses and mullioned windows.

 The bridleway continues up past Crowshaw House to arrive at the fell road where we had started.
 JD went home with his strawberries for tea.

 Here’s a map to show you where we went.
 A convivial afternoon stroll.